KvanTTT/Articles/Genealogy-Tree-In-Git/English.md

 *The sources of the article are [available on GitHub](https://github.com/KvanTTT/Articles/tree/master/Genealogy-Tree-In-Git) - please send Pull Request if you find any mistake or want to add something.
-For converting to habr.com format, I used the library [MarkConv](https://github.com/KvanTTT/MarkConv).*
+For converting to habr.com format, I use the library [MarkConv](https://github.com/KvanTTT/MarkConv).*